 As far as possible, use environmentally friendly products

 Support the local economy

 Trek with a company that is environmentally, culturally and ethically responsible

 Kandoo Adventures: a tour operator that takes responsible travel seriously

-Here goes: we have our own charitable enterprise (Kandoo Foundation) that supports the communities in which the people who help us and their families live, around the world; we’re committed to paying our porters and crew proper wages and treating them with dignity and respect; we’re BIG into conservation; and we’re proud supporters of the ‘Leave No Trace’ and ‘Travellers Against Plastic’ campaigns.
+We have our own charitable enterprise (Kandoo Foundation) that supports the communities in which the people who help us and their families live, around the world; we’re committed to paying our porters and crew proper wages and treating them with dignity and respect; we’re BIG into conservation; and we’re proud supporters of the ‘Leave No Trace’ and ‘Travellers Against Plastic’ campaigns.

-Oh – yeah; and we’re really good at what we do, too.
-Which means… if you want to enjoy the best possible mountain trekking experience without harming your destination’s environment or inhabitants, all you have to do is give us a shout.
+If you want to enjoy the best possible mountain trekking experience without harming your destination’s environment or inhabitants, all you have to do is give us a shout.
 It’s the responsible thing to do.